yaejeec/yaejeec.github.io/_pages/about.md

 News
 ------
+* May.
+2023: I will be interning at Google Research, Seattle working on the intersection of LLMs and FL this summer!
+* Apr.
+2023: Our work on [cyclic client participation in federated learning](https://arxiv.org/abs/2302.03109) is accepted to ICML 2023 (28% acceptance rate)!
+See you at Honolulu!
 * Nov.
 2022: I am invited to the Women in Research Lean In 2022 event hosted by Meta!
 See you at Menlo Park!
 * Oct.
 2022: Our work on [client incentives in federated learning](https://arxiv.org/pdf/2205.14840.pdf) is accepted to [FL-NeurIPS'22](https://federated-learning.org/fl-neurips-2022/) for oral presentation (12% acceptance rate)!
 See you at New Orleans!
 * Aug.
 2022: I finished my second summer research internship at Microsoft Research's Privacy in AI Team working on semi-supervised federated learning!